 2. Contemporary Cool

-Strong geometric lines and clean shapes with a pop of color are often found in contemporary-style spaces.
-Adding a smooth, knot-free shiplap can help spotlight the aesthetic’s linear leanings and emphasis on angular forms.
 For an even sleeker look, choose nickel gap shiplap — the planks have built-in spacing with enough room to slot in a five-cent coin.
 “Especially in contemporary spaces, it’s all about how you apply shiplap to surfaces,” Wilson says.
 Try a herringbone or chevron pattern, or come up with your own unique arrangement.

 Then think about hues.
 “This style is also about simple colors,” Wilson says.
 A black-and-white palette provides a bold, graphic backdrop.
 Or go with deep blue, a color that’s been making waves at design fairs worldwide.

-Embrace texture and the natural grain of wood with our Charred Wood shiplap.
+Embrace texture and the natural grain of wood with our Charred Wood shiplap

 3. Organic Modern